jcchurch/HuntTheYetiAlexa/README.md

 ## Overview

-Hunt the Yeti is an intepretation of Hunt the Wumpus, a classic game for teaching artificial intelligence.
+Hunt the Yeti is an interpretation of Hunt the Wumpus, a classic game for teaching artificial intelligence.
 The game is played on a five-by-five grid of rooms called a cave.
 Scattered around the cave are:

 - 1 hunter: You control the hunter.
 - 1 yeti: Your goal is to defeat the yeti.